-- A. Candidate must provide at least two references attesting to his/her character. - B. All candidates and members must pass a National Federation Rules Examination or other comprehensive exam approved by the NJSIAA.
+All candidates and members must pass a National Federation Rules Examination or other comprehensive exam approved by the NJSIAA.

-II.
+IV.
 Training

-- A. Candidates must align themselves with an approved chapter of officials within ninety (90) days of notification of successfully passing the approved exam. - B. Chapters must designate a rules interpreter who must attend the NJSIAA Rules Interpretation meeting and who must conduct a chapter rules interpretations meeting prior to the opening of the interscholastic sport season for that sport.
-Attendance at the annual chapters rules interpretation meeting shall be mandatory for all members. - C. Chapters shall conduct meetings at which the rules, the mechanics, and NJSIAA modifications are reviewed for the in-service improvement of officiating.
-A member shall be required to attend a minimum of three (3) meetings annually.
-Attendance at NJSIAA sponsored clinics is strongly recommended.

-D. Cadet and in-service training programs must be established to insure a high caliber of officiating for the member schools.
+- a.
+Candidates must align themselves with an approved chapter of officials within ninety (90) days of notification of successfully passing the approved exam. - b.
+Chapters must designate a rules interpreter who must attend the NJSIAA Rules Interpretation meeting and who must conduct a chapter rules interpretation meeting prior to the opening of the interscholastic sport season for that sport.
+Attendance at any NJSIAA Regional Rules meetings for those sports in which NJSIAA conducts such regional meetings shall be mandatory for all members.
+Chapters are encouraged to hold rules interpretation meetings throughout the respective sport season(s). - c.
+Chapters shall conduct meetings at which rules, mechanics, and NJSIAA modifications are reviewed for the in-service improvement of officiating.
+A member shall be required to attend a combination of a NJSIAA meeting and two-chapter meetings, which totals three required meetings. - d.
+Cadet and in-service training programs must be established to insure a high caliber of officiating for the member schools.
 It is highly recommended that officials who are not of legal age (18), even though they may have obtained varsity game status, be assigned to games/matches/meets with mentor officials who are of legal age (18 or older.
+Officials who are under the age of 18 may not officiate his/her peer group/high school competitions in any sport.

-III.
-Evaluation and Certification
+V. Evaluation and Certification

-- A. Chapters shall develop a means of evaluating their members for continuing their memberships in good standing - B. Chapter secretaries shall furnish the NJSIAA with a list of their members in good standing by the NJSIAA designated date, and include payment of dues for members so listed.
+- a.
+Chapters shall develop a means of evaluating their members for continuing their memberships in good standing - b.
+Chapter secretaries shall furnish the NJSIAA with a list of their members in good standing by the NJSIAA designated date.

-C. Registration
+VI.
+Chapter Registration

-- Registration by the chapter will not be issued or renewed for any adult.
-An adult is defined as any person 18 years of age or older: - Convicted, or adjudicated with a finding of fault, guilt or violation, in regard to an offense against a minor or any sexual offense unless/until such offense has been reversed by proper authority with jurisdiction over the matter; or, - b.
-Convicted, or adjudicated with a finding of fault, guilt or violation, in regard to an offense involving any illegal/illicit drug or controlled substance as prescribed by federal or state law or regulation, prior to five (5) years following the completion of any sentence/parole/probation period imposed for the offense.
+- Candidates must provide at least two references attesting to his/her character. - b.
+Registration by the chapter will not be issued or renewed for any adult (an adult is defined as any person 18 years of age or older): - Convicted, or adjudicated with a finding of fault, guilt or violation, in regard to an offense against a minor or any sexual offense unless/until such offense has been reversed by proper authority with jurisdiction over the matter; or, - Convicted, or adjudicated with a finding of fault, guilt or violation, in regard to an offense involving any illegal/illicit drug or controlled substance as prescribed by federal or state law or regulation, prior to five (5) years following the completion of any sentence, parole, or probation period imposed for the offense.

-2. Currently Registered Officials
+c.
+Currently Registered Officials